+Prior to 1664 the Dutch had the area as part of the New Netherlands.
 And before the Dutch arrived, Native Americans had many names, some lost and other known, for the areas of Queens.
 The Algonquian term Sewanhacky is noted in Dutch colonial documents as the name of western Long Island.
 Sewanhacky means "Place of Shells."

 Affordable Queens is becoming a destination for visitors and home to immigrants from around the world.
 Things to see range from the historical to the most stunning of modern art.

 - The Unisphere globe in Flushing Meadows Park, surrounded by a fountain, has become the symbol of Queens.
 Next door is the Queens Museum of Art featuring the Panorama of New York City, a scale model of the entire city from the 1964 World's Fair.